Is There a Right Way to Empty Bowels?

 - Prevents material from passing through between the colon and small intestine.
 This reduces the possibilities of contaminating the small intestine.

 - Prevents tension in the area, which prevents hernias, diverticulosis, and other problems.

 - Forms part of a non-invasive treatment for hemorrhoids.

 - In the cases of pregnant women, this position prevents pressure on the uterus.

 - Prevents fecal build-up.
 This condition is one of the main factors in appendicitis and inflammatory bowel disease.

-It’s also important to mention that the 90° angle bathroom position has been associated with the chance of having colorectal cancer (CRC).
-However, that hypothesis was shown to still be inconclusive a study by Sahand Sohrabi.
+It’s important to mention that the 90° angle bathroom position has been associated with colorectal cancer (CRC).
+However, that hypothesis was shown to still be inconclusive in a study by Sahand Sohrabi.

 How can I apply this information?